-Over-allotment Option .....
+Over-allotment Option

-The Selling Shareholders (other than Altruco Trustees Limited) have granted to the JGCs and the JBRs an Over-allotment Option to purchase up to [●] additional GDRs at the Offer Price.
-The Overallotment Option is exercisable on one or more occasions for the purpose of covering over-allotments that may be made, if any, in connection with the Offering and short positions resulting from stabilisation transactions on the date hereof, or from time to time, up to and including the 30th calendar day following the announcement of the Offer Price upon written notice from the JGCs and the JBRs to the Selling Shareholders and to the extent not previously exercised by the JGCs and the JBRs may be terminated by the JGCs and the JBRs at any time.
-If the JGCs and the JBRs exercise the Over-allotment Option, the Selling Shareholders will be obligated to sell and each JGC or JBR will be severally obligated, subject to the conditions contained in the Underwriting Agreement, to purchase, a number of additional GDRs proportionate to that JGC's and JBR's initial amount indicated in the table in "Plan of Distribution".
-The Over-allotment Option is granted to the JGCs and the JBRs as part of the Underwriting Agreement for no additional consideration to the Selling Shareholders from the JGCs or the JBRs.
+The Over-allotment Selling Shareholders have granted to the JGCs and the JBRs an Over-allotment Option to purchase up to 9,316,770 additional GDRs at the Offer Price.
+The Over-allotment Option is exercisable on one or more occasions for the purpose of covering over-allotments that may be made, if any, in connection with the Offering and short positions resulting from stabilisation transactions on the date hereof, or from time to time, up to and including the 30th calendar day following the announcement of the Offer Price upon written notice from the JGCs and the JBRs to the Over-allotment Selling Shareholders and to the extent not previously exercised by the JGCs and the JBRs may be terminated by the JGCs and the JBRs at any time.
+If the JGCs and the JBRs exercise the Over-allotment Option, the Over-allotment Selling Shareholders will be obligated to sell and each JGC or JBR will be severally obligated, subject to the conditions contained in the Underwriting Agreement, to purchase, a number of additional GDRs proportionate to that JGC's and JBR's initial amount indicated in the table in "Plan of Distribution".
+The Over-allotment Option is granted to the JGCs and the JBRs as part of the Underwriting Agreement for no additional consideration to the Over-allotment Selling Shareholders from the JGCs or the JBRs.
 See "Plan of Distribution" and "Transfer Restrictions".